A Little More About Our Craft Beer Cooperative

 A Little More About The Craft Beer Cooperative

 A cooperative (also known as a co-op) is an autonomous association of people united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly owned and democratically controlled business.
 There are many types of cooperatives.
-One of them is a purchasing cooperative or purchasing group – a type of cooperative typically made up of businesses who have agreed to aggregate demand to get lower prices from selected suppliers.
+One of them is a purchasing cooperative or purchasing group – a type of cooperative typically made up of businesses who have agreed to aggregate demand to get lower prices from selected suppliers – although they often offer members a lot more than just savings.
 The Independent Brewers Alliance is a craft beer cooperative, or more specifically a craft beer purchasing group.
 We often refer to the IBA as a “purchasing alliance” since it reflects the soul of the group – brewers helping brewers.

 Independent entrepreneurs – like craft brewers – are the cornerstone of the American economy.
 Cooperatives are a proven way to help independent businesses including craft brewers stay strong and independent.
 There are an estimated 29,000 cooperatives currently operating in the United States with over 350,000 members.
 Some publicly under a shared brand name.
 These include Ace Hardware stores, Ocean Spray cranberry farmers and Cabot Creamery dairy farmers.
 There are thousands of other businesses that are working together as part of cooperatives – but quietly and without a shared brand name.
 These are businesses that you would never know are part of a co-op – perhaps your local bakery or veterinarian.
 Brewers who are part of our craft beer cooperative can work the same way – staying completely independent but taking advantages of our craft beer purchasing group’s savings programs.